Mary Schlarb, Ph.D.

 Hugh earned an undergraduate degree in Film Studies & Production from Hofstra University, and a master’s degree in History from SUNY Cortland.
 He taught English to middle and elementary school students in Minamiaizu, Fukushima, Japan as part of the JET Programme, and previously worked for Kaplan International English in New York City and the Office of International Education & Global Initiatives at Binghamton University.

-Hugh has worked at SUNY Cortland since 2011 and currently advises for programs to: Belize, China, Costa Rica, France, Germany, Ireland, Spain, Taiwan, and the U.K. Hugh also advises for Projects Abroad, Independent International Internships, and Cortland students studying on Other-SUNY Programs.
-He also manages the Cortland Study Abroad Promoters Internship Program (CSAP).
+Hugh has worked at SUNY Cortland since 2011 and currently advises for programs to: Belize, Costa Rica, Germany, Ireland, Nepal, Spain, Taiwan, and the U.K. He also manages the Cortland Study Abroad Peer Advisors Internship Program.

 Daniela began working in higher education in 2005, and has spent the last 6 years at SUNY Cortland.
 She earned her Bachelor’s from Edinboro University of Pennsylvania, her Master’s from Gannon University and a Certificate of Advanced Studies in Immigration Law from The City College of New York.
 Daniela grew up in the capital of the Republic of Moldova, a city called Chisinau.
 She moved to the United States to attend high school in Pennsylvania.